oddlama/whisper-overlay/README.md

 ## 💬 whisper-overlay

 A wayland overlay providing speech-to-text functionality for any application via a global push-to-talk hotkey.
-Anything you say while pressing the hotkey will be shown on-screen in real-time using a faster but less accurate model, and as soon as you pause speaking or release the hotkey, the full accuracy transcription will be shown and typed into the window that is currently focused.
+Anything you are saying while holding the hotkey will be transcribed in real-time and shown on-screen.
+The live transcriptions use a faster but less accurate model but as soon as you pause speaking or release the hotkey, the transcription will be updated using a second, more accurate model.
+This resulting text will then be tryped into the window that is currently focused.

 - On-screen, realtime live transcriptions via CUDA and faster-whisper
 - The server-client based architecture allows you to host the model on another machine